gagolews/stringi/docs/_sources/rapi/stri_trans_casemap.rst.txt

 -  is context-sensitive (a character in the input string may map differently depending on surrounding characters).

 With ``stri_trans_totitle``, if ``word`` ``BreakIterator`` is used (the default), then the first letter of each word will be capitalized and the rest will be transformed to lower case.
 With the break iterator of type ``sentence``, the first letter of each sentence will be capitalized only.
 Note that according the ICU User Guide, the string ``'one. two. three.'`` consists of one sentence.

+Case folding, on the other hand, is locale-independent.
+Its purpose is to make two pieces of text that differ only in case identical.
+This may come in handy when comparing strings.

 For more general (but not locale dependent) text transforms refer to `stri_trans_general <stri_trans_general.html>`__.